Staff

 avatar

-JOHN SHIRK – Today’s Q and A Segment explores the question, “How can I recognize when God is speaking to me?”
+JOHN SHIRK – Today’s Q and A Segment explores the question, “How do I get ready each day to honor God with my life?”

 John Shirk